 Fairfax criminal lawyer Jon Katz is headquartered across the street from the Fairfax County, Virginia, courthouse.
 Jon has been successfully defending hundreds of criminal defense and DUI clients in Fairfax since 1999.

 Fairfax criminal lawyer Jon Katz is headquartered in Fairfax because a high percentage of his cases are there.
 Jon’s Fairfax location and Arlington County satellite meeting office bring him a convenient distance to the remaining Northern Virginia courthouses.

 With Fairfax being such a busy courthouse, prosecutors for General District Court misdemeanor cases frequently will not see their cases before or else much before the first trial date, and ordinarily will not provide discovery before the trial date (other than sometimes providing incident DVD’s from police cruisers) absent a court order otherwise.

 It is important for Fairfax General District Court criminal defendants to appear with a criminal lawyer on the first trial date.
 Except as stated below for DUI cases, in Fairfax General District Court, generally “[n]o continuance shall be granted to either the Commonwealth or defendant as a matter of right on the original trial date of any case.”
 Fairfax GDC Administrative Procedures at 5:15.

-The first non-arraignment court date for a DWI case “will generally be continued [on that court date] and neither the Commonwealth nor the Defense will need to subpoena witnesses for this date.”
+The first non-arraignment court date for a DUI case “will generally be continued [on that court date] and neither the Commonwealth nor the Defense will need to subpoena witnesses for this date.”
 Fairfax GDC Administrative Procedures at 5:25.

-Directions to our Fairfax office are here.
+Directions to Fairfax criminal lawyer Jon Katz’s office are here.